 Here you'll find all the relevant forms and resources along with research tips and the league table.
-We'll useTwitter to link to the latest information on the website.
+We'll use Twitter to link to the latest information on the website.

-Make things easy on yourself and keep in touch with us by email at debatesni@concern.net
+Make things easy on yourself and keep in touch with us by email at debates@concern.net.